aurollan/Embedded_C_STM32F3/8.INT/readme.md

 Cortex ® -M4 products`.

 ### Cortex M4 Manual
-This is a docimentation dedicated to our Cortex M4F microcontroller.
+This is a documentation dedicated to our Cortex M4F microcontroller.

 #### Interrupt and exception
 If we look for Interrupt we end